tonedevs/ruby-dungeon/README.md

 - All dungeon rooms are represented by a Route with a unique text body with conditional rendering.
 - In rooms 1-6 the player triggers a dev challenge (**MVP**: multiple choice, **Post-MVP**: Ruby algorithm testing with rspec).
-- Answering the question correctly adds a specific item to the player's database.
+- Answering the question correctly adds a specific item's JSON body to the player's database.

 #### Item Management